Curcumin and Ginger: Can You Take Them Together?

 Why is this important?

-Beyond joints, the combination has practical use for inflammatory GI conditions, post-exercise muscle soreness, and chronic low-grade inflammation associated with metabolic syndrome.
-Ginger separately has strong evidence for reducing nausea — including chemotherapy-induced and pregnancy-related nausea — which can be a useful side benefit for older adults sensitive to oral medications.
+Beyond joints, the pair is also used for inflammatory digestive complaints, post-exercise soreness, and the low-grade inflammation that accompanies metabolic conditions.
+Ginger separately has good evidence for easing nausea, which can be a useful side benefit.

 What should you do?